 Originating in the Caribbean coastal region of Colombia, champeta is a musical genre that embodies the cultural intermingling that has defined the country’s history.

-The roots of the genre trace back to the African diaspora, specifically the rhythms brought by enslaved Africans who were brought to the Colombian coast during colonial times.
+The roots of the genre trace back to the African diaspora, specifically the rhythms brought by enslaved Africans to the Colombian coast during colonial times.
 Over the years, these rhythms merged with Caribbean and Latin American influences, resulting in the unique sound that is champeta.

 The genre is characterized by its infectious rhythms and upbeat melodies, often driven by the sound of drums, guitars, and other traditional instruments.
 The lyrics of champeta songs touch on a wide range of topics, from love and everyday life to social and political issues, reflecting the diverse experiences of the people who create and enjoy this music.

 Champeta was initially seen as a genre of the marginalized and lower-income communities.

 Its informal origins and the fact that it was often associated with the working class led to its exclusion from mainstream music scenes.
 However, over the years, champeta’s infectious beats and dynamic dance moves captured the attention of a wider audience.
 Today, the genre has not only become popular in Colombia but has also gained international recognition.

 Champeta isn’t just about the music; it’s also about dance.
 The dance style is characterized by its energetic and rhythmic movements.
 Dancers often move their hips, shoulders, and feet in sync with the music’s pulsating rhythms, creating a mesmerizing display of motion.

 Champeta dance is a social activity that brings people together, fostering a sense of community and celebration.